aptos-foundation/AIPs/aips/aip-11-Move Objects.md

     - Data layout `{ self: address }`
 - `OwnerRef`
     - Represents ownership
-    - There can be many for a single object
+    - There can only be one a single object
-    - They can be aggregated
-    - Abilities: `store`
-    - Data layout: `{ self: address, amount: u64 }`
-- `MintRef`
-    - Has the ability to generate `OwnerRef`
     - Abilities: `store`
     - Data layout: `{ self: address }`
 - `DeleteRef`